nuxt/docs/en/guide/routing.md

 }
 ```

-Now the `stats` middleware will be called for every route changes.
+Now the `stats` middleware will be called for every route change.

 You can add your middleware to a specific layout or page as well: